BIAS INCIDENT RESPONSE PROCEDURE

 IV.
 ASSISTANCE FOR AFFECTED INDIVIDUAL(S)

 The University's highest concern is for the emotional and physical well being of persons affected by a bias motivated incident or hate crime.
 The person(s) affected shall have access to all university services that can help them maintain emotional and psychological well-being and provide for their safety.
 For example, affected students may require assistance in changing their academic program or living arrangements if these changes are reasonably available.
-The ODE (2-1653) will be the first official point of contact for facilitating affected individual(s) access to all needed services.
+The OEI (2-1653) will be the first official point of contact for facilitating affected individual(s) access to all needed services.

 Role of the Ombudsperson